 Set Your Budget

 Next, figure out how much you can reasonably afford to budget for your stock investments.
 Ideally, a sound investment strategy means being able to invest continually for a long period of time.
-Even if it means starting small, or boosting your contribution amount to an employer-sponsored 401(k) a percentage.
+Even if it means starting small, or boosting your contribution amount to an employer-sponsored 401(k).

 Diversification Is Key